JuliaAI/LearnAPI.jl/docs/src/anatomy_of_an_implementation.md

     the MLUtils.jl `getobs`/`numobs` interface,
-    then an implementation must: (i) overload [`obs`](@ref) to articulate how provided data can be transformed into a form that does support it, as illustrated below under
+    then an implementation must: (i) overload [`obs`](@ref) to articulate how provided data can be transformed into a form that does support this interface, as illustrated below under
 	[Providing an advanced data interface](@ref); or (ii) overload the trait [`LearnAPI.data_interface`](@ref) to specify a more relaxed data API.